VonSub/info_grid/docs/concepts/farming_token_geration_rules.md

 ### Farmer activities

-A farmer is an investor in hardware which he commits to the TF NETWORK.
-The TF NETWORK is a public, shared, neutral and private grid of capacity on which capacity consumers can build anything IT.
+A farmer is an investor in hardware which he commits to the TF Grid.
+The TF Grid is a public, shared, neutral and private grid of capacity on which capacity consumers can build anything IT.
 The farmer receives a digital return for his investment called the ThreeFold Token (TFT).
 There are two types of events that make a farmer earn tokens:

 * **Farming Tokens:** as a result of connecting server hardware to the ThreeFold Grid
 * **Cultivation Tokens:** as a result of their Farming Pool capacity being utilized by ThreeFold Grid Capacity users